ostreedev/ostree/docs/adapting-existing.md

 d /run/media 0755 root root -
 ```

+However, as of OSTree 2023.9 there is support for a `root.transient`
+model, which can increase compatibility in some scenarios.
+For more
+information, see `man ostree-prepare-root.conf`.

 Particularly note here the double indirection of `/home`.
 By default,
 each deployment will share the global toplevel `/home` directory on
 the physical root filesystem.
 It is then up to higher levels of